-MongoDB is a free and open-source cross-platform document-oriented program.
-It is a NoSQL database uses JSON-like documents with schemas-less.
-Ad hoc queries, indexing and real time aggregation provide powerful ways to access and analyze the data.
+MongoDB is an open-source, cross-platform document-oriented DBMS store.
+It is a document database storing strongly typed objects with optional levels of schema validation.
+Ad hoc queries, indexing, and real time aggregation provide different ways to access and analyze the data.
 It is a distributed database at its core that provides high availability, horizontal scaling, and geographic distribution.

 The software company 10gen began developing MongoDB in 2007 as a component of a planned platform as a service product.
-In 2009, the company scraped its cloud platform and focus on maintaining MongoDB instead.
-It shifted to an open source development model, with the company offering commercial support and other service.
+In 2009, the company pivoted to focus on maintaining MongoDB instead.
+It shifted to an open source development model under the AGPL, with the company offering commercial support and other services.
 In 2013, 10gen changed its name to MongoDB Inc. In 2016, MongoDB returned to being a data platform as a service product with the launch of MongoDB Atlas, and in 2018, it became a publicly listed company on the Nasdaq.
 MongoDB changed its licensing to the SSPL in 2018 a non OSI approved license, which specifically requires those who offer MongoDB database as a service (as opposed to as-a-service products built with MongoDB) to open source their infrastructure code.

 Fundamentally, indexes in MongoDB are similar to indexes in other database systems.
-MongoDB defines indexes at the collection level and supports indexes on any field or sub-field of the documents in a MongoDB collection.
+MongoDB defines indexes at the collection level and supports indexes on any field or subfield of the documents in a MongoDB collection.
 MongoDB provides a number of different index types to support specific types of data and queries.
 The unique indexes will reject insertion or update with existing value.
-The compound indexes is useful for queries that specify multiple predicates.
-For fields that contain an array, each array value is stored as a separate index entry, this is array indexes.
-Time to Live indexes allow the user to specify a period of time after which the data is automatically deleted from the database.
-Geospatial index optimize queries related to location within a two dimensional space.
+The compound indexes are useful for queries that specify multiple predicates.
+For fields that contain an array, each array value is stored as a separate index entry.
+Time to live indexes allow the user to specify a period of time, after which the data is automatically deleted from the database.
+Geospatial indexes optimize queries related to location data within a two-dimensional space.
 Partial indexes only index the documents in a collection that meet a specified filter expression.
-The sparse property of an index ensures that the index only contain entries for documents that have the indexed field.
 MongoDB uses b-tree for the data structure of the index.
 MongoDB also includes the ability to create a clustered index on the primary key of tables to organise the underlying record storage.